panwaraman3031/Healthcare_Support_Database/README.md

-**Objective: Hospital management system can be improved by leveraging the information from existing health care records.**
+**Objective 2: Hospital management system can be improved by leveraging the information from existing health care records.**

 Sub-objective: Average appointments attended by doctors and nurses